-The fear of the dark is seen to be one of the most common fears children of all age groups live with.
+It is commonly seen in children.
 Studies have indicated that the fear builds up starting when the child is about three years of age and most children are also known to get over the fear by the age of 10.
 If it continues into adulthood Nyctophobia can develop into the most crippling fear which interferes in a negative manner in everyday life.

 Any individual who suffers from nyctophobia becomes nervous in a darkened environment.
 He/she is reluctant to venture out at night.
-They are afraid to turn off lights during nighttimes and always leave lights on unnecessarily.
+They are afraid to turn off lights during night times and always leave lights on unnecessarily.
 They are in the habit of sleeping with the lights on through the night.